Right now, post-pandemic, if you are in the middle of the interview process or looking for a new job you’ll likely be asked to do a video interview.

 When using technology for a video interview, there can be delays or the microphone mightn’t pick up your voice well.
 To prevent this from happening, take your time when speaking and enunciate your words when answering questions.

 Make sure you have done your research:

-Like any job interview you should do your research on the company and the job description.
-Important things to familiarise yourself with include the job itself, what the company does, the company culture, and values.
+Like any job interview, you should do your research on the company and the job description.
+Other important things to familiarise yourself with include the job itself, what the company does, the company culture, and values.

 You should also practice competency-based interview questions with a friend or family member on the same video platform.
 While practicing these questions write down a few notes about the most critical points you want to get across.